 Conservation & Property Management Goals Land Management Objectives Three-year Outcomes/Performance Indicators (for each objective) Goal 1: Maintain suitable habitat conditions 1: Manage the natural complex of grasses, shrubs and forest habitat in a way that continues to support the wide spectrum of wildlife species that currently inhabit the area.
 Inventories for wildlife species and ecological communities are completed.
-2: Continue to manage invasive species in a coordinated approach with NTBC and FLNRORD Conservation lands Invasive plant inventories have been completed, and identified areas are treated, monitored and reported to within the conservation complex.
+2: Continue to manage invasive species in a coordinated approach with NTBC and Invasive plant inventories have been completed, and identified areas are treated, monitored and reported to

+FLNRORD Conservation lands within the conservation complex.
 IAPP in a coordinated approach.
 3: Reduce tree density, increase tree age and size and achieve a tree species composition that falls within the historical range of variability.
 Restoration projects are identified and implemented.
+4: Assess, monitor and if needed, develop enhancement options for grassland areas on the complex Grasslands assessed and monitored.
+Enhancement options developed is required.
 Goal 2: Access and recreation management 1: Unauthorized access is restricted, while allowing authorized public use and enjoyment.
 Boundary fencelines/gates are maintained and property boundary signage is kept current.
-2: Continue to support provincial Access Management Area legislation implemented under the Wildlife Act.
+2: Continue to support provincial Motor Vehicle Closed Areas (MVCA) legislation implemented under the Wildlife Act.
 Acceptable uses are determined and managed.
+3. Monitor baseline habitat condition and impacts of public use Baseline inventory and impact assessments complete which assist in guiding planning and operations.
 Goal 3: Manage lands for conservation values, while minimizing risk and prioritizing public safety 1: Reduce tree density, increase tree age and size, and achieve species composition that falls within the historical range of variability.
 Stand structure is modified, and the risk of un-introduced fire periodicity and intensity is reduced.
 2: Assess property for hazardous features to both wildlife and public.
 Hazardous features are assessed and removed as needed (i.e. danger trees, old wire fences, etc.).